Call Tracking and Lead Scoring

 Lead scoring solutions are priced in a variety of ways, most being based on the amount of users or the amount of qualified leads coming into your business.
 These can arguably be quite variable, especially for growing businesses who are constantly growing their teams and expanding their sales funnel.

 CallRail makes this easy by including lead scoring in all plans for no cost.
 This even includes CallScore, the AI automated lead scoring solution.
-In addition to call tracking and lead scoring, businesses looking to take advantage of additional automation features like call transcriptions and Keyword Spotting should look to the Conversation Analytics plan.
+In addition to call tracking and lead scoring, businesses looking to take advantage of additional automation features like call transcriptions and Automation Rules should look to the Conversation Analytics plan.